 Here below are the baby furniture you may consider renting so as to save on cost and not have problems with later.

 Your baby needs a dedicated space where it can sleep safely and soundly with age appropriate baby beddings.
 Traditionally, that safe and sound space is provided for by a crib.
 Some parents do opt for alternate sleeping arrangements.

 If you are not sure what sleeping arrangements will work best for your baby and you, consider renting a crib.
 Babies are known to climb out of their cribs.
 This poses a danger because a crib is higher off the ground than a bed.
 If your baby develops acrobatic tendencies and you rented the crib, when that moment arrives, pack it up and ship it back.

 It would have been nice if renting was available back then for us.
 Our children never liked the crib.
 They would always wake up several times during the night.
 It was not healthy for them and a harassment for us.
 When we did co-sleeping, all of us slept peacefully.
 We just spent on the crib for nothing.

 Strollers, like cribs, serve an important purpose.
 Before your baby has perfected the art of walking, a stroller preserves their little legs and your arms.
 When you are running errands, going for a walk or attending an event, a stroller can be packed with snacks, an extra set of clothes and protect the child from the sun.

-Once your baby begins to walk and would like to enjoy the freedom of sauntering, however, it may be time to pack up the stroller.
-Even if this moment arrives sooner than you expected, if you rented the stroller, all you have to do is return it.
+Once your baby begins to walk and would like to enjoy the freedom of sauntering, it may be time to pack up the stroller.
+If this moment arrives sooner than you expected, if you rented the stroller, all you have to do is return it.

 We have two strollers–one for an infant and the other for a toddler.
 And both remained unused because both our kids don’t want to use them.
 And I have yet to re-sell both of them.